San Luca Evangelista, Lentini: History and description

 The present church was rebuilt after the 1693 Sicily earthquake using white stone.
-The interior houses an altarpiece depicting the Crucifixion attributed to followers of Tintoretto; and another depicting St Francis of Assisi attributed to followers of Jacopo Bassano.
+The interior houses an altarpiece depicting the crucifixion attributed to followers of Tintoretto, and another depicting Francis of Assisi attributed to followers of Jacopo Bassano.
 There is also a Birth of the Virgin (1760) by Francesco Gramignani Arezzi.
 The church suffered damage from the 1990 earthquake, which has since been repaired.
 The interiors are presently a sober neoclassical single nave.